estebanmunchjones2019/react-hooks-article/readme.md

 Learn how to use React custom hooks 🪝to manage global state across the app **without** the need of  the`Context API` or libraries like Redux or MobX 🤯.

-This is not a boring theory tutorial, it's a hands on one 💪, so we're gonna build this [demo app](https://replace-redux-with-custom-hook.web.app/) that uses a custom hook solution to manage global state and performs side effects (async tasks) before updating the state 🚀
+This is not a boring theory tutorial but it's a hands on one 💪, so we're gonna build this [demo app](https://replace-redux-with-custom-hook.web.app/) that uses a custom hook solution to manages global state and performs side effects (async tasks) before updating it 🚀

-This is the [gitHub repo](https://github.com/estebanmunchjones2019/replace-redux-with-custom-hook) with the code for:
+This is the [gitHub repo](https://github.com/estebanmunchjones2019/replace-redux-with-custom-hook) with these 2 branches:

 - [master](https://github.com/estebanmunchjones2019/replace-redux-with-custom-hook) branch: custom hook solution without side effects
 - [async](https://github.com/estebanmunchjones2019/replace-redux-with-custom-hook/tree/async) branch: custom hook solution with side effects